komalpatil27/Interview-Preparation/Document/javascriptBasic.md

 Try accessing an Array.__proto__ : It points to Object prototype , Try Array.__proto__.__proto__ : Refers to null.

  - Prototype Chaining: prototype object has a prototype of its own, and so on until an object is reached with null as its prototype,  this is called prototype chaining

+### Deep Clone

+ - JSON.parse(JSON.stringify(val)) : Does not handle functions, undefined, Date, RegExp, Map, Set, Infinity, or circular references.
+ - structuredClone(val) : Handles Date, RegExp, Map, Set, and circular references.
+Does not handle functions.

+ ### SOLID Principles

+ 1. Single Responsibility Principle (SRP)
+Definition: A class should have only one reason to change, meaning it should have only one responsibility or job.

+Explanation: Each class or module should only handle one aspect of the functionality.
+This makes the class easier to understand and modify because changes to one responsibility do not affect other parts of the system.

+2. Open/Closed Principle (OCP)
+Definition: Software entities (classes, modules, functions, etc.) should be open for extension but closed for modification.

+Explanation: You should be able to add new functionality to a module or class without changing its existing code.
+This is typically achieved using abstract classes or interfaces.

+3. Liskov Substitution Principle (LSP)
+Definition: Objects of a superclass should be replaceable with objects of a subclass without affecting the correctness of the program.

+Explanation: Subclasses should extend the base class without changing its behavior.
+This means that a subclass should be able to replace its superclass without altering the desirable properties of the program (e.g., correctness, task performed).

+4. Interface Segregation Principle (ISP)
+Definition: Clients should not be forced to depend on interfaces they do not use.

+Explanation: Create smaller, more specific interfaces rather than a large, general-purpose interface.
+This prevents clients from being burdened with methods they don’t need.

+5. Dependency Inversion Principle (DIP)
+Definition: High-level modules should not depend on low-level modules.
+Both should depend on abstractions.
+Abstractions should not depend on details.
+Details should depend on abstractions.

+Explanation: High-level components should be designed to depend on abstractions (interfaces) rather than concrete implementations.
+This promotes flexibility and allows the high-level module to work with any implementation of the abstraction.